codesharedot/bitcoin-gold-price/README.md

-# unus-sed-leo price
+# huobi-token price

-Gets the unus-sed-leo price with Python (from JSON).
+Gets the huobi-token price with Python (from JSON).

 https://pythonbasics.org